 Experience Solutions - Our Experience solutions are provided on a subscription basis via a cross-continuum multi-mode digital platform that collects and measures data and then delivers business intelligence that our clients utilize to improve patient experience, engagement and loyalty.
 Patient experience data can also be collected on a periodic basis using Consumer Assessment of Healthcare Providers and Systems ("CAHPS") compliant mail and telephone survey methods for regulatory compliance purposes and to monitor and measure improvement in CAHPS survey scores.
 CAHPS survey data can be collected and measured as an integrated service within our digital platform or independently as a legacy service offering.
 Our Experience solutions provide healthcare systems with the ability to receive and act on customer and employee feedback across all care settings in real-time.
-Experience solutions enable clients to comply with regulatory requirements and to improve their reimbursement under value-based purchasing models.
+Experience solutions include patient experience, workforce engagement, health risk assessments, care transition, and improvement tools.
+These solutions enable clients to comply with regulatory requirements and to improve their reimbursement under value-based purchasing models.
 More importantly, our Experience solutions provide quantitative and qualitative real-time feedback, improvement plans, and coaching insights.
 By illuminating the complete care journey in real time, our clients can ensure each individual receives the care, respect, and experience they deserve.
 Developing a longitudinal profile of what healthcare customers want and need allows for organizational improvement and increased customer loyalty.